jeffwilcox/jeffwilcox.blog/_posts/2018-04-10-seattle-network.md

 - Netflix

 Having all the cloud computing providers close is great.
-Wave G / Spectrum is part of the SIX extension and has a 40Gbps port between its network and SIX.
+Wave G / Spectrum is part of the SIX extension and has a 40 Gbps port between its network and SIX.

 If I `traceroute` from my home to a VM I have in Azure, I see just a hops, each a millisecond or two at most:

 1. My UniFi router
 2. My building's router
-3. Wave G / Spectrum
+3. Wave G / Spectrum network
 4. Seattle Internet Exchange router
-5. Microsoft's SIX network edge
+5. Microsoft's network edge at the Seattle Internet Exchange
 6. A few hops around Microsoft

 If I trace the route to Google, they peer directly with Spectrum, so it's even